-Finding some coconuts, opening them with our knife and drinking the fresh coconut milk was a great experience for Linnéa.
+Finding some coconuts, opening them with our knife, and drinking fresh coconut milk was a great experience for Linnéa.

-During the day our island was often visited by tourist groups which stopped there for a lunch break.
+During the day our island was often visited by tourist groups that stopped there for a lunch break.
 But between 5 pm and 10 am nobody else was on the island.

-On the first nights it was feeling a bit strange hearing all these jungle sounds at night and knowing that the next people are quite far away.
-But after a couple of days we got quickly used to this and soon really enjoyed feeling like Robinson Crusoe.
+On the first nights it was feeling a bit strange hearing all these jungles sounds at night and knowing that the next people are quite far away.
+But after a couple of days, we got quickly used to this and soon really enjoyed feeling like Robinson Crusoe.

-Our island had some lovely beaches und every day we could watch the beautiful sunrise and sunset directly in front of our tent.
+Our island had some lovely beaches and every day we could watch the beautiful sunrise and sunset directly in front of our tent.

 To get to other islands we had to use our kayaks.
 Since the Rock Islands are well protected from any wind the sea is often very calm.